-- Set up traffic management (TM) and mark out site.
+- Set up traffic management (TM) and mark out site

-- Mill out old surface course.
+- Mill out old surface course

-- Reset and/or replace roadside gullies where required.
+- Reset and/or replace roadside gullies where required

-- Lay new surface course.
+- Lay new surface course

-- Roll surface and allow it to set.
+- Roll surface and allow it to set

-- Install road markings and studs.
+- Install road markings and studs

-- Remove TM and open road.
+- Remove TM and open road

-The works are currently programmed to be completed within the 2024/2025 financial year, currently commencing in October 2024.
-Works will be undertaken during night-time hours (19:00-05:00) over the duration of four nights.
-Changes in the programme may result in the need for a change to daytime working.
+Works are currently programmed to be completed within the 2025/2026 financial year, currently commencing on 08/06/2025 for a duration of three nights.
+Works will be conducted during nighttime working hours (19:00-05:00).
+Changes in the programme may result in a change to the proposed working hours/commencement dates.

-TM will involve a full road closure with timed amnesties.
-Access to junctions and access private roads will be maintained.
+Traffic management (TM) will involve road closure with hourly amnesties.
+Access to junctions and access to private roads will be maintained.
 Site access and plant storage will be located within TM.
 If the programme changes, this may result in amendments to the exact TM requirements.